The Big Sombrero (film)

 The Big Sombrero is a 1949 American Western film directed by Frank McDonald and starring Gene Autry and Champion.
 Written by Olive Cooper, the film is about a singing cowboy hired as foreman of the Big Sombrero ranch by a man working against the interests of the ranch's absentee owner and workers.
+It was the last of two Autry Columbia films shot in Cinecolor, it was preceded by The Strawberry Roan.